Updated Mar 23, 2026 § For Vehicles

 I need to be upfront here: the AirTag doesn’t work for boat tracking on open water.
 I’m including it because “AirTag for boats” is one of the most searched questions in this category, and the honest answer saves people $29 and a lot of frustration.

-Do not rely on an AirTag as your only boat tracker.
-It will not transmit location data on open water where no iPhones are present.
+Don’t rely on an AirTag as your only boat tracker.
+It won’t transmit location data on open water where no iPhones are present.

 Marina Security vs. Open-Water Tracking: Which Do You Need?